Key takeaways

 Does Smootables support the same level of constraint configuration?

 Yes for the constraints that matter most: hard constraints on conflicts, capacity, availability, and dependencies; soft constraints for balance, gaps, preferences, and priorities.
-Some niche legacy switches are not replicated by design — they are usually handled by the planning model or AI workflows instead.
+Some specialised switches are handled through the planning model or AI workflows rather than copied one-for-one.

 What if our current generation step is fast enough?